How to Ask for a Reasonable Accommodation of Your Disability from the Office of Administrative Hearings

 Under state and federal law, OAH must approve your request for accommodation if it is “reasonable” and needed to meet your disability-created needs.
 OAH’s refusal to “reasonably accommodate” that disability is discrimination.

 *“What are some examples of accommodations,” below, has more info.

 - cost so much that OAH cannot afford it, or will take too much time or effort

-- drastically change how OAH conducts hearings or proceedings
+- really change how OAH does hearings or proceedings

 You must show that you have a disability AND the accommodation you asked for is connected to your disability.